The Neon Pothos is the party girl of the Pothos world.

 The first thing I do when a friend tells me that they’re not good at keeping plants alive is hand them a Pothos cutting with a “oh just you try and destroy it” attitude.

-They don’t like sitting in excess water, so I like to give mine a nice break between waterings.
+They love regular moisture, but don’t like sitting in excess water – so I like to give mine a nice break between waterings.

 Like Fittonia, the Neon Pothos will show you if it’s feeling neglected by playing the drama queen, getting limp and having a little faint, but I’ve never seen that in my own plants you must need to REALLY let it go thirsty to see that.